BuildOnViction/docs/docs/whitepaper.md

 ## Long-range attack {#long-range-attack .unnumbered}

-In **Tomochain**, block is valid only if it collects double validation and finalized once $\frac{3}{4}$ of masternodes verify.
+In **TomoChain**, block is valid only if it collects double validation and finalized once $\frac{3}{4}$ of masternodes verify.
 Therefore, as long as the number of attackers or malicious nodes and/or fail-stop nodes is less equal than $\frac{1}{4}$ the number of masternodes, the number of